FLOIP/flow-builder/README.md

 yarn lint
 ```

+## An explanation of the app.config.json file vs the builder.config.json file

+`app.config.json` is intended to support the configuration needed when integrating this flow building ui into a larger platform or application while `builder.config.json` is intended to configure those features which are core to the flow builder - the blocks enabled, languages or content types supported etc.

+More detail to follow.

 ## Future extensions and improvements

 - Documentation on integration of this UI into another app including configuration of routes used for server side persistence